Parker, Arizona: Transportation

 Arizona State Route 95 runs through Parker, entering the town from the northeast as Rio Vista Highway then turning south in the intersection with California Avenue.
 To the north of the intersection with California Avenue is the State Route 95 truck spur, which leads to the Colorado River bridge and the eastern terminus of California State Route 62 in Earp.

 Avi Suquilla Airport (FAA LID: P20) is a public use airport located one nautical mile (1.8 km) east of the central business district of Parker.
 It is owned by the Colorado River Indian Tribes.

-The Arizona & California Railroad is headquartered at the railroad depot in Parker, after replacing the Santa Fe Railway in 1991 as the owner and operator of the railroad line through the town.
+The Arizona & California Railroad is headquartered in Parker, after replacing the Santa Fe Railway in 1991 as the owner and operator of the railroad line through the town.
 It crosses over the Colorado River on a five-span truss bridge near the road bridge to Earp.

 La Paz County Health Department operates La Paz County Transit, an on-demand bus service.